YueLiPicasso/intro_ocaml/README.md

 Basically, following the instructions given on the OCanren [repo](https://github.com/JetBrains-Research/OCanren).
 To make OCanren available system-wide, further run the command `make install` from the OCanren source directory.

-Avoid using `sudo`: mixing `make` and `sudo make` during installation may cause problems with locating packages: if any such problem occurs, run `ls -l` under the OCanren directory to see, e.g., if the `_build` folder is created as root, and if so remove it and `make clean` then `make` followed by `make install`.
+Avoid using `sudo`: mixing `make` and `sudo make` during installation may cause problems with locating packages: if any such problem occurs, run `ls -l` under the OCanren directory to see, e.g., if the `_build` folder is created as root, and if so remove it `sudo rm -Rf _build` then `make clean` then `make` followed by `make install`.

 #### Compiling OCanren Source

 An OCanren program is stored in a `.ml` file as normal OCaml sources, and is run not with the OCaml toplevel but with the compiled and linked executable, as native object code by default.
-There is certain complication involved in the compilation, but this is simplified
+There is certain complication involved in the compilation process, but this is simplified  by using a standard [makefile](https://github.com/YueLiPicasso/intro_ocaml/blob/master/Hanoi/ocanren/Makefile).
+In the simplest case, The OCanren programmer only needs two files in his/her working directory (after installation of OCanren system-wide): a `.ml` source file and the standard makefile.

 ### Installing OCaml